GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-04_notes_on_assignments.md

 ---
-title: "Info: Assignments and working environment"
+title: "Assignments and Working Environment"
 toc: true
 toc_label: In this info
 ---

 ## A note on team learning log assignments with GitHub

-Within this course, you will use R markdown, html and/or pdf files for submitting your course assignments to your GitHub-hosted learning log.
-For details please refer to the parallel [Data analysis course](https://oer.uni-marburg.de/goto.php?target=crs_326&client_id=mriliasmooc).
+Within this course, you will work in teams and hence you will submit your team's solutions for the course assignments to your team's GitHub-hosted learning log, i.e. your team's personal classroom repository.
+Don't get confused about "your team's personal repository".
+Once you have a GitHub account, you can create as many (team) repositories as you like at your account and invite any team members you want but for assignments within our courses, always use your respective team classroom repository.

-Within this course, you will work in teams and hence you will always have team based assignments which you will have to submit to the team classroom repository at GitHub.
-Your team repositories will be created automatically by following a link to the classroom assignment which will be provided by the instructors.
-They will be hosted as part of GeoMOER, our learning log space at GitHub for Marburg Open Educational Ressources.
+The classroom repository will be created automatically by following a link to the respective classroom assignment which will be provided by the instructors.
+Your team's classroom repository will be hosted as part of GeoMOER, our learning log space at GitHub for Marburg Open Educational Ressources.

+If not stated otherwise, the deadline for an assignment is the date and time of the next course session.
+The submissions generally encompass R or R markdown with compiled html files or presentations in PDF format.

-To start with, get yourself a GitHub account if you have not one already and create your team learning log using the link provided by the course lecturers.
-Be aware that once the team is created, you will stick to this team until the end of the course.
+To start with, get yourself a GitHub account if you have not one already and create your team's learning log using the link provided by the course lecturers.
+Be aware that once the team learning log repository is created, you will stick to this and your team until the end of the course.
 {: .notice--info}

 Aside from submitting assignments, you should use your team repository for everything related to this course which is a potential subject to version control, team collaboration and issue tracking.
 {: .notice--success}

 ## A note on team assignments in education